Pectinopitys ferruginea: Ecology

-P. ferruginea cones are an important food source for numerous New Zealand native birds, and they are an especially important food source for the kererū (Hemiphaga novaeseelandiae).
+Pectinopitys ferruginea cones are an important food source for numerous New Zealand native birds, and they are an especially important food source for the kererū (Hemiphaga novaeseelandiae).
 A 1992 study observed that a single kererū could consume 100 fruits a day, and a single kererū could consume about 10,000 fruits each fruiting season.
 A single kererū could disperse P. ferruginea seeds up to 10–30 m away from a host tree, and in rare cases could be over 1 km from a host tree.
 The kākā (Nestor meridionalis) have been recorded destroying the seeds of P. ferruginea and mataī (Prumnopitys taxifolia).
 A 1989 study, published in the New Zealand Journal of Ecology, recorded: blackbirds (Turdus merula), brown kiwi (Apteryx australis), kōkako (Callaeas wilsoni), and weka (Gallirallus australis), as dispersers of the fruits of P. ferruginea.
 A 2021 study hypothesised P. ferruginea cones were consumed by the extinct little bush moa (Anomalopteryx didiformis), although in low quantities when compared to other native species at the studied site at Borland Burn in Fiordland National Park.

-P. ferruginea is a host to numerous native insects, such as: Ambeodontus tristis, Calliprason sinclairi, and Prionoplus reticularis.
+Pectinopitys ferruginea is a host to numerous native insects, such as: Ambeodontus tristis, Calliprason sinclairi, and Prionoplus reticularis.
 The seed-eating moth larvae of Cryptaspasma querula, have been recorded feeding on P. ferruginea seeds.
 It may take up to two years for P. ferruginea seeds to germinate.
 The fruits of P. ferruginea reflect some ultraviolet radiation, which is visible to some species of birds and vertebrates, although not as strongly as Dacrycarpus dacrydioides.
 A. E. Beveridge (1964) estimates that a mature specimen can produce about 32,000 fruits.

 Like all conifers, the ovules of P. ferruginea are pollinated by the wind.
 The cones of P. ferruginea are borne laterally.
 During pollination, the tip of each cone's central axis grows longer and shifts to a vertical position.
 Each part of the axis has several thin, non-reproductive bracts (specialised leaves), but typically only the last bract is capable of producing seeds.
 A pollination drop forms on the slightly swollen cone axis and spreads across its surface, helping to capture pollen efficiently.
 A 2009 study of the fungal endophytes on various Podocarpaceae species revealed that P. ferruginea had a moderate diversity of endophytes among the studied species; several fungi genera mentioned as hosts on P. ferruginea were: Colletotrichum, Cylindrobasidium, Lasiosphaeria Ophiognomonia, Pezicula, Phomopsis, Phyllosticta, and Xylaria.
 P. ferruginea has a moderate flammability rate.